 Green Bits uploads your existing products and quantities into Metrc during your migration.
 This creates your initial inventory in Metrc so you can report to your state agency successfully and compliantly.

 You don't!
 As soon as we complete your migration, Green Bits begins automatically reporting sales to Metrc for you.
-The migration also includes reporting historical sales that occurred between when you applied for your license and when we completed your migration.
+The migration process also includes reporting historical sales that occurred between when you applied for your license and when we completed your overnight migration.

 Green Bits will work with you to schedule your migration to happen overnight, so downtime will be minimal.